Last updated on 27 May 2021 by Reza

 - If the platform goes bankrupt or loans default in rows, you can lose a high percentage of your money.

-- The loans are offered without repurchase guarantees, but this can also be seen as an advantage, as repurchase guarantees can give investors a false sense of security.
+- The loans are offered without buyback guarantees, but this can also be seen as an advantage, as buyback guarantees can give investors a false sense of security.

-Get a bonus from Bondora now when you sign up with our exclusive referral code.
-Find out more here .
+Get a bonus from Bondora when you sign up with our exclusive referral code.
+Find out more here.

-The mobile number must be correct, because you will receive an SMS with an activation code during the registration process.
+The mobile number must be correct.
+You will receive an SMS with an activation code during the registration process.